Use this form to submit a completed ChoiceScript game to our Hosted Games publishing program.

 Short: (80 characters) This is used on the Android Google Play Store.
 Generally this is based on the Subject line, but with a little more detail or embellishment, and as such the same suggestions apply, including that it should not contain the name of the game.

 Web: (155 characters) This is the blurb that appears beneath the game’s promotional art on the Hosted Games page, in web meta data, in the Hosted Games iOS app, and on various locations on Steam (if applicable).
 It’s Google searchable, and is generally the only short description that is long enough to warrant mentioning the genre of the game.

 Full: (Unlimited) This is the description that will be used almost everywhere: on the iTunes App Store, in Google Play, on the Choice of Games Website, and anywhere else a full sized description is needed.
 There’s no character limit to this one, but it generally gets clipped after 200-250 characters with a “Read More” link.
-For CoG titles, this is generally about a thousand characters in three paragraphs, the second paragraph being our “interactive novel” boilerplate.
+For CoG titles, this is generally about a thousand characters in three paragraphs, the second paragraph being our “interactive novel” boilerplate below.
 (Note that the boilerplate includes a place for word count.
 We use the same method to get the word count on all games, and as such it’s fine to leave it blank.)